slurmulon/bach/docs/guide.md

 ### Play

 The final but arguably most important element in `bach` is `!Play`.
-The reason it's so important is because this specifies the main entrypoint of a track.
+The reason it's so important is because it specifies the main entrypoint of a track.

-It's prefixed with a `!` so that it can be recognized as a special element, and also to indicate its importance.

-In other words, `bach` looks for the `!Play` element first and foremost, then processes everything referenced by `!Play` from there.
+In other words, `bach` looks for the `!Play` element first and foremost, then it processes everything referenced by `!Play` from there.

 ```bach
 @Tempo = 82